MuhammedQureshi/MuhammedQureshi/README.md

 # About Me:
 Hello there!
 I'm Muhammed, a software engineer with a passion for building applications and websites.
 Currently, I'm focused on enhancing my skills in Full-Stack development by learning how to use popular JavaScript frameworks like React and Vue.js, and also diving into backend technologies such as Node.js and Python.
-I'm constantly seeking new challenges and opportunities to improve my craft, and I'm excited to see where this journey takes me
+I'm constantly seeking new challenges and opportunities to improve my craft, and I'm excited to see where this journey takes me.

 # 💻 Tech Stack: